innovative-educators/ie-techdocs/docs/single-sign-on/_external-customer-id.md

 #### Recommendations

-- **Use an ID that doesn't change:** Since this value used to sync learner to their accounts or create a new account if one doesn't exist for a learner, it's recommended that this value be from a source that doesn't change.
+- **An ID that doesn't change:** Since this value used to sync learner to their accounts or create a new account if one doesn't exist for a learner, it's recommended that this value be from a source that doesn't change.
 If the value does change, then the learner will receive a fresh account upon authenticating and will lose all previous progress.

-  - **Email Address:** Sending an email as the `externalCustomerId` can cause the problem mentioned above when a learner's email changes due to a name change.
+  - **Email Address:** Sending an email as the `externalCustomerId` can occasionally cause this if learner's email is tied to their name in a way where any changes to their name causes a change to their email.
 That said, email addresses are used by many clients without much headache.
-Though it isn't the perfect option, most of our clients consider it good enough.
+Though it isn't the perfect solution, a majority of our clients consider it good enough.

   - **Unique IDs:** If available, an ID with sufficient randomness to be collision resistant, or appending a domain or school name to less random ID like this `id130242@schooldomain.com`, has the benefits of being both unique and unchanging.
-This tends to be the optimal approach and is what we recommend first.
+This tends to be the optimal approach and is what we recommend first if available.